Do you ever feel like a plastic bag

 Like a house of cards, one blow from cavin’ in?

-However, there is a solution.
-Adopting The Wise Mind.
-This is a core skill that’s taught in Dialectical Behavior therapy, specifically as part of the mindfulness module – and there’s a good reason for that.
+This is a core skill taught in Dialectical Behavior therapy, specifically as part of the mindfulness module – and there’s a good reason for that.

-After reading this guide you will:
+After reading this guide, you will:

 - Know What Wise Mind is,

-- Understand how this DBT skill can help with decision making in your life,
+- Understand how this DBT skill can help with decision-making in your life,

 - See how adopting Wise Mind helps make you happier, remain objective and can influence your future behavior.